Keyboard shortcuts

 Package Provenance

-All packages published through this workflow include npm provenance statements, which enhance supply-chain security by:
+All packages published through this workflow include npm provenance statements, enhancing supply-chain security by:

 • Provenance attestation: Publicly links packages to their source code and build instructions, allowing developers to verify where and how packages were built

-• Publish attestation: Generated by npm registry when packages are published by authorized users
+• Publish attestation: Generated by the npm registry when packages are published by authorized users

 The workflow automatically enables provenance using the --provenance flag.
 Packages are signed by Sigstore public servers and logged in a public transparency ledger, providing verifiable proof of the package's origin and build process.